 Tom thought I was insane when he opened my order from Rancho Gordo.
-He pulled bag after bag of heirloom beans from the DHL box, laughing the entire time.
-He lined them all up on the counter, poked fun at me and took a picture.
+He pulled bag after bag of heirloom beans from the DHL box, website laughing the entire time.
+He lined them all up on the counter, salve poked fun at me and took a picture.
 That was before he tasted them and admitted they were the best beans he’s ever had.
 So there.

 On Sunday morning, I left some Anasazi beans soaking while I went to the beach.
 Unlike the beans you buy at the grocery store, Rancho Gordo beans are really fresh and start to plump up right away.
 I let them simmer for a few hours and simply added some salt, raw garlic and sauteed onions.
 The raw garlic is my grandmother’s secret to amazing beans.
 She always crushed them in a mortar and pestle until the cloves turned into a paste.
 If you just mince the garlic, it won’t melt into the liquid and if you sautee the garlic with the onions, the beans will take on a slightly bitter flavor.
 Her beans are legendary among the family.